zzonyo/trust-docs-test/source/index.html.md

 | amount | true | decimal | transfer amount ||
 | type | true | string | transfer type | "master_to_sub" or "sub_to_master" |

-- Note：
+### Note：

-  the rate limit between the master account and each subaccount is 10 times/ minute
+  -the rate limit between the master account and each subaccount is 10 times/ minute

 > Response: